taro-rb/taro/README.md

 - consider rename: ObjectType > TaroObjectType, its annoying to inherit from Taro::ObjectType, but its non-optional since ObjectType alone is too generic
   - another alternative: include Taro::ObjectType might be more descriptive
 - do we want a config.invalid_params_callback instead of config.validate_params?
+- replace surprising aliases to TimestampType and DateType

 ## Installation